 This article takes a deep look into the latter outlook of business evolution.

 5 Stages Of Business Life Cycle

-These five cyclical stages in a business’s existence are:
+The five cyclical stages in a business’s existence are:

-1. Seed And Development Stage
+Stage #1: Seed And Development

 The seed stage, however, also refers to seed funding.
 It is during this early period that entrepreneurs look for investors that will provide capital and financial support to their startup.
 This includes a high level of project feasibility research by prospective investors.